top of page

 2. Open the Passkey (FIDO2) method Select Passkey (FIDO2) and switch to Configure

 3. Create a dedicated passkey profile Create a new profile called Allow Synced Passkeys.
 This profile will allow both device bound and synced passkeys.
-In the Default profile, turn off synced passkeys so you can fully control the pilot.
+In the Default profile, turn off synced passkeys so you can fully control usage.

 4. Restrict which synced passkeys are allowed In the Allow Synced Passkeys profile, limit the accepted AAGUIDs to the providers you plan to test.